-Upon withdrawal, dismissal, or in the semester prior

-to graduation, all students who have received Title IV funds must also complete an Exit Interview either online or in the Financial Aid Office.
+Upon withdrawal, dismissal, or in the semester prior to graduation, all students who have received Title IV funds must also complete an Exit Interview.

 Disbursement Scheduling

 Federal regulations mandate at least two loan disbursements, usually one per semester.
 If a student begins enrollment in the winter or spring, two disbursements are still required.
 The first will occur 30 days after the start of classes for new borrowers.
 The second disbursement will occur at the calendar midpoint of the loan period.